Pratilipi/ecs-user-activity/APIDOC.md

 **Get Comments by reference id**
 ----
-This API is to get Comments by reference.
+This API is to get comments by reference.
 * **URL**
   /user-activity/comments?reference_type=REVIEW&reference_id=1234567890
 * **Method:**